LukasB97/ORCA/README.md

 To compute an equalizer, ORCA optimizes the configured GraphicEQ control-point gains directly.
-The piecewise-linear curve produced by those points is evaluated at every frequency in the original measurement grid, so the optimization sees the same finite-resolution filter that will later be exported.
+The piecewise-linear curve produced by those points is evaluated at every frequency in the original measurement grid.
+If that grid is too sparse to constrain every control-point gain, ORCA supplements it with the configured control frequencies.
+This ensures that the optimization sees every degree of freedom in the same finite-resolution filter that will later be exported.
+If a direct API caller supplies a grid outside the normal 100-10000 Hz reference band, ORCA uses the complete available grid for level alignment.

 For each of the frequencies, the process is as follows: